Vyryn/startrade/README.md

 - A 'viral' Certified Literate role: May be assigned by anyone with the role and indicates a high quality of roleplay.
 There is an automatically assigned currency reward for achieving this, and appropriate logging.
 - Bot management commands: List users, direct database query, evaluate code snippet, delete single message by id, add an item to a user, add money to a user, distribute investment payouts on demand in addition to automatically, edit a bot message, delete multiple messages, kick ban or unban a member, or remove all the pins in a channel.
 - Load, unload and reload modules to change functionality without going offline

+#Deployment:
+Please note, this bot was created for Startrade specific use without broader deployment in mind.
+You are welcome to use or adapt the code for your own purposes (As long as you follow the license, which includes making freely available a copy of your complete associated source code) but its offered as is and I may introduce breaking changes without notice; this is an in-dev project.

+- Create a bot in the discord dev portal
+- Install postgresql.
+Create a db user with read/write access for the bot to use
+- Clone repo, obviously
+- install requirements.txt
+- Authorize google sheets api on your account and create a token.pickle file in your repo
+- Create a file called 'privatevars.py' in the base directory and populate it with:
+TOKEN = 'your token from dev portal'
+DBUSER =
+DBPASS = 'your username and password from postgre
+- Create a database named 'startrade' in postgresql.
+Its hardcoded to use this name but you can change it in database.py or refactor the name out if you like